 Joplin Emergency Communications Center

-Located in the Donald C. Clark Public Safety building at 303 East Third Street is the Joplin Emergency Communications Center.
-The center is manned 24/7 by 19 fully certified dispatchers.
-The center takes anywhere from 140,000 to 189,000 phone calls on an annual basis.
+Located in the Donald C. Clark Public Safety building at 303 E. 3rd Street is the Joplin Emergency Communications Center.
+The center is manned 24/7 by nineteen fully certified dispatchers.
+The center takes anywhere from 100,000 to 140,000 phone calls on an annual basis.

-These calls include non-emergency police calls; 9-1-1 calls for police, fire, and medical incidents; and any administration calls that get filtered through the center as well.
-This does not include the calls for service that are entered into the CAD (Computer Aided Dispatch) system in which officers and firefighters respond.
+These calls include non-emergency police calls including administrative calls as well as 9-1-1 calls for police, fire, and medical incidents for the cities of Joplin and Duquesne.
+They also process calls for service generated by officers and firefighters.
+Calls are entered into the CAD (Computer Aided Dispatch) system and processed from there.

 The Communications Center currently dispatches for Joplin Police, Joplin Fire, Duquesne Police, after-hours Missouri Southern State University Campus Police, and Joplin Animal Control.
 The center is also in charge of housing and entering all city warrants issued by the Joplin Municipal Court and all stolen / wanted entries given to them by officers.